lujiefsi/NPEDetector/README.md

 # VS  NPEDetector -V1

 The V1 version is in [master branch](https://github.com/lujiefsi/NPEDetector/tree/master) , but it is too slow to analyses the large  system who has millions line code.
 Current version perform the analysis on class hierarchy(CHA, not the WALA built-in CHACallGraph), which can be very fast to analysis the large system(about 5 minutes for hadoop who has about 2,470,000 lines code).
-Based on CHA, NPEDetector may not be very precise due do lack pointer analysis, but we can include more methods that invoke by reflection.
+Based on CHA, NPEDetector may not be very precise due do lack pointer or other analysis, but we can include more methods that are invoked by reflection( for RPC).
 # Analysis the source code
 Current version can only be used to analysis jar file.
 NPEDetector can also be implemented on [Abstract Syntax Tree(AST)](https://github.com/javaparser/javaparser), which can be used to analysis the source code(this is our futuer work).